gsa-tts-archived/document-extractor-poc/docs/adrs/0002-use-python-backend.md

 ## Consequences

 This is a POC and we expect changes.
 Adopting other languages (e.g., Node) is more likely than with an established project.
-If we adpot another language, it may be possible to include it along with Python.
+If we adopt another language, it may be possible to include it along with Python.